ccedar/SiamCXR/README.md

 For single-timepoint CXR data, the following augmentation strategies are applied:
 - Rotation
 - Pixel translation
-- Gaussian noise injection
+- Add Gaussian noise
-- Contrast adjustment
+- Adjust Contrast

 This allows the model to operate robustly with both single and repeated imaging data.